You are here

 Acceptable Computing Access and Use

 University policy establishes restrictions regarding the access and use of University technology resources such as computers, computer systems, networks, services, storage, and email.
 Students, faculty, and staff are obligated to protect University computing systems from illegal or damaging actions, either knowingly or unknowingly.

-The following are considered improper use of University owned computing equipment, networks, services, and resources:
+The following are considered improper uses of University-owned computing equipment, networks, services, and resources:

 - Intentionally or recklessly abusing or misusing computing resources so as to cause damage, system interruptions, or harassment to other persons.

-- Repeatedly or purposefully engaging in activities which can be reasonably expected to, or do, unreasonably tax computing resources or go beyond their intended or acceptable use.
+- Repeatedly or purposefully engaging in activities which can be reasonably expected to, or do, unreasonably tax computing resources or go beyond their intended or acceptable uses.